berkeleyGamedev/DecalWebsite/pages/labs/lab6/lab6.md

     ![](images/image7.png)

-2. Open the **CircleMovement** Script.
+2. Open the **CircleMovement** Script from the Scripts/RigidBody folder.
 Examine the block of code that matches the one transcribed below:

         // Update is called once per frame void Update () {